 In addition to the port at Baltra, there is much to see and do on all of the islands in this archipelago.
 North Seymour Island, Fernandina, Port Ayora and Santa Cruz offered up their own unique terrain, history and wildlife to us.

-When we stepped ashore on North Seymour Island the first afternoon, numerous sea lions waddled through our group.
-Once we stepped away from the beach, there was other wildlife to be found.
+When we stepped ashore on North Seymour Island the first afternoon, numerous sea lions waddled their way through our group.
+Once we stepped away from the beach, we found other abundant wildlife unique to the Galapagos.

 Iguanas, large and small, hunkered down in the warm sand to absorb the sun’s waning heat.